-Mexico head coach Juan Carlos Osorio apologised for his behaviour after tensions boiled over during the 2-1 Confederations Cup win against New Zealand – with replays appearing to show the Colombian calling an opposition assistant a "bald-headed motherf*****".
+Mexico head coach Juan Carlos Osorio apologised for his behaviour after tensions boiled over during the 2-1 Confederations Cup win against New Zealand – with replays appearing to show the Colombian calling opposition assistant Alex Armstrong a "bald-headed motherf*****".

 Leeds United striker Chris Wood put the tournament outsiders 1-0 up three minutes before half-time but spurned glorious chances either side of his goal that the All Whites would ultimately pay for with elimination.

 Raul Jimenez pulled El Tri level and experienced striker Oribe Peralta snatched the points 18 minutes from time in a contest Osorio labelled as "almost violent".

 It concluded with a brawl featuring most players on the field, bad blood having lingered after New Zealand almost opened the scoring when Wood was played onside by Carlos Salcedo as the Eintracht Frankfurt defender lay injured on the turf.